alem-platform/bootcamp-go/story05/text_stats/README.md

   > Ignore letter `y`, count it as consonant.
 - Consonants - count of all consonants.
 - Spaces - count of all space characters.
-- Special Characters - count of all non-alphabet, non-space characters.
+- Special Characters - count of all non-alphabet, non-digit, non-space characters.

 **Example program output:**